awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-localgatewayroute.md

 # AWS::EC2::LocalGatewayRoute<a name="aws-resource-ec2-localgatewayroute"></a>

 Creates a static route for the specified local gateway route table\.
+You must specify one of the following targets:
++  `LocalGatewayVirtualInterfaceGroupId`
++  `NetworkInterfaceId`

 ## Syntax<a name="aws-resource-ec2-localgatewayroute-syntax"></a>